 Young children need to develop the right muscles in their hands before they can begin to write properly.
-You can help this development by encouraging them to do things that involve using their hands such as drawing, cutting paper or using plasticine clay.
+You can help this development by encouraging them to do things that involve using their hands.
 You can give them:

-- large sheets of paper and chubby crayons for scribbling, drawing, colouring in, tracing or copying; - scissors for cutting paper (be sure to use scissors that are safe for children to use); - activities which involve pouring, stirring, mixing or rolling (playdough); - dolls or teddys with clothes that can be buttoned, laced, zipped and tied; - encouragement to dress themselves.
+- Large sheets of paper and chubby crayons for scribbling, drawing, colouring in, tracing or copying; - Scissors for cutting paper (be sure to use scissors that are safe for children to use); - Activities that involve pouring, stirring, mixing or rolling (plasticine clay); - Dolls or teddys with clothes that can be buttoned, laced, zipped and tied; - Encouragement to dress themselves.

-Allow your child to use the hand he/she chooses naturally.
-Being left handed will not cause any problems in school!
+Allow your child to use the hand they choose naturally.
+Being left-handed will not cause any problems in school!